rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 This directory path is used for TTY and streaming attach helper.
 When attach mode is enabled each application will have a `rkt/iottymux/$appname/` directory, used by the I/O and TTY mux sidecar.

+### supervisor-status (experimental v5)

+`rkt/supervisor-status`

+This path is used by the pod supervisor to signal its readiness.
+Once the supervisor in the pod has reached its ready state, it MUST write a `rkt/supervisor-status -> ready` symlink.
+A symlink missing or pointing to a different target means that the pod supervisor is not ready.

 [rkt-networking]: ../networking/overview.md